-The Society’s Education Services offer a variety of education pathways to those who have faced barriers to learning.
-The following programs help people who are marginalised, disadvantaged or isolated to have the opportunity to re-engage in education and gain a qualification:
+St Vincent de Paul Society’s Education Services offer a variety of education pathways to those who have faced barriers to learning.
+The following programs help empower people who are marginalised, disadvantaged or isolated to have the opportunity to re-engage in education and gain a qualification:

 Clemente is a tuition-free, university accredited program designed to help build aspirations and confidence through education.
 The program is open to anyone over the age of 18 who has encountered trauma or setback in their lives.
-Participants engage in a two year Humanities study course (four subjects over four semesters) with the Australian Catholic University where on completion they will obtain a university certificate which can be used towards further study.
+Participants engage in a two year study course in the Humanities field (four subjects over four semesters) with the Australian Catholic University (ACU) where on completion they will obtain a university certificate which can be used towards further study.

 Clemente aims to:

 - make university education accessible to disadvantaged Australians